adultdate/filament-calendar/README.md

 protected bool $datesSetEnabled = true;
 ```

-Now it is enabled and a request will be sent to livewire each time the calendar date range is changed (or initially set).
+Now it is enabled and a request will be sent to livewire each time the filament-calendar date range is changed (or initially set).

 #### Implementing your own logic